Festival Rules General information General Rules Entries

 - The Committee will decide the order in which the participants will perform.

-- A time will be set for the commencement of each class and participants will be sent links in advance to join their own Zoom class, as well as any other classes throughout the festival as an auditor.
+- A time will be set for the commencement of each class and participants must be prepared to perform when called.

-- No performer will commence until the signal is given.
+- No performer will commence until the signal is given by the adjudicator or adjudicator's secretary.

 - The adjudicator will have discretionary power to stop any performance at any time and/or to instruct the omission of repeats.